 - 2 picks

-From my point of view, the jamstik+ is beneficial in 3 use-cases which are:
+From my point of view, the Jamstik has 3 use-cases:

 - learning how to play the guitar,